Gsolis07/FarmVision/README.md

 Security issues with API authorization

 ## Future Plans
 Incorporate real-time API calls into the VR simulation.
+With the API calls, we could dispaly a dashboard with numerical data describing the field.

 # Images